cgjosephlee/PBJelly/trunk/docs/HoneyReadme.txt

     * -sdpTupleSize 6
     * -minPctIdentity 75
     * -affineAlign

- 2) Turn the sam alignment into a bam.
-    Honey comes with a utility called 'sam2bam'.
-Use this to quickly and easily turn your sam results into a sorted and indexed bam.
-    >  sam2bam reference.fasta mapresults.sam

- 3) Extract the tails.
+ 2) Extract the tails.
     Some number of your reads will have unmapped, soft-clipped tails.
 Use 'pie' to extract, map, and consolidate those tails with your results.
-    > Honey.py pie mapping.bam reference.fasta
+    > Honey.py pie mapping.sam reference.fasta
     For details on available parameters, see:
     > Honey.py pie --help

- 4) Sort your .bam's alignments
-    > samtools sort mapping.tails.bam mappingSort
+ 3) Turn the sam alignment into a bam.
+    Honey comes with a utility called 'sam2bam'.
+Use this to quickly and easily turn your sam results into a sorted and indexed bam.
+    >  sam2bam reference.fasta mapping.tails.sam

- 5) Call the MD tag and index your .bam
+ 4) Call the MD tag and index your .bam
     Note: This step is optional if you only want the tails information
     > samtools calmd -b mappingSort.bam reference.fasta > mappingFinal.bam
     > samtools index mappingFinal.bam

- 6) Call Honey Tails
+ 5) Call Honey Tails
     > Honey.py tails final.bam
     For details on available parameters, see:
     > Honey.py tails --help

- 7) Call Honey Spots
+ 6) Call Honey Spots
     > Honey.py spots final.bam
     For details on available parameters, see:
     > Honey.py spots --help